When Grandparents Should Review Their Life Insurance Policy

 You can change your life insurance policy anytime.
 It’s easier to increase your level of cover than it is to decrease it.

-Whether you choose to remain with your existing provider or change to a new insurer is up to you, but should you decide to switch your provider, it would be wise to have an independent insurance advisor go over the terms and all clauses to ensure you are switching like for like but with the additional level of protection.
+Whether you choose to remain with your existing provider or change to a new insurer is up to you, but should you decide to switch your provider, it would be wise to have an independent insurance advisor go over the terms and all clauses to ensure you are switching like-for-like but with the additional level of protection.

 Nothing that was covered in your current policy should be taken away when you switch your policy with your existing provider or with a new insurer.